Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

-Smart Makeup Mirrors: AR or AI?
+Smart Beauty Mirror: AR or AI?

-Augmented reality mirrors are made of the hardware part, i.e. the physical device or kiosk itself and makeup try on software that overlays beauty products virtually in real-time.
+Any AR-powered smart beauty mirror (also known as virtual makeup mirror) is made of the hardware part, i.e. the physical device or kiosk itself and makeup try on software that overlays beauty products virtually in real-time.
 Let’s take a closer look at each component.

 Professional Makeup Software

 - Realistic makeup visualization.
 The lifelike presentation of virtual makeup is crucial - products need to look and behave as in real life.
 The lip gloss should shine in the light and the hair color must be as intense as the real hair dye.
-Thanks to the powerful rendering technology, all makeup colors, textures and shades can be perfectly digitalized and brought to consumers.
+Thanks to the powerful rendering technology, all makeup colors, textures, and shades can be perfectly digitalized and brought to consumers.

 User experience features